Slanstey/leadsgen/backend/README.md

 - `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key (SECRET, NOT the anon key)
   - Find it in: Supabase Dashboard → Project Settings → API → `service_role` key (secret, starts with `eyJ...`)
   - The `service_role` key bypasses RLS and allows full database access
+- `SUPABASE_ANON_KEY`: Your Supabase anonymous key (PUBLIC key)
+  - Find it in: Supabase Dashboard → Project Settings → API → `anon` key (public key)
+  - This is needed for user authentication verification
+  - This is safe to use in the backend as it's only used for auth validation
 - `GOOGLE_API_KEY_ForSearchLinkedIn`: Your Google Custom Search API key
   - Get it from: [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
   - Should start with `AIza...` and be ~39 characters long